Diocese of Brownsville: 1690 to 1900

-1965 to 1980
+1900 to 1980

+The Oblates in 1911 built a chapel in McAllen.
+By 1917, it had become the first parish in that community.
+In 1912, Pope Pius X erected the Diocese of Corpus Christi, which included the Brownsville area.
+During the 1910s, the Mexican Revolution drove many sick refugees into Brownsville.
+To help them, the Sisters of Charity opened Divine Providence Hospital, the first hospital in Brownsville, in 1917.
+It later became part of Valley Baptist Medical Center–Brownsville.

-Pope Paul VI erected the Diocese of Brownsville in 1965, taking its territory from the Diocese of Corpus Christi.
-That same year, the pope appointed Adolph Marx of the Diocese of Corpus Christi as the first bishop of Brownsville.
-Marx died a few months later; Paul VI then named Humberto Medeiros of the Diocese of Fall River as his replacement.
+Pope Paul VI erected the Diocese of Brownsville on July 10, 1965, taking its territory from the Diocese of Corpus Christi.
+That same year, the pope appointed Adolph Marx of Corpus Christi as the first bishop of Brownsville.
+Immaculate Conception Church was elevated to Immaculate Conception Cathedral.
+Marx died in November 1965; Paul VI in April 1966 named Humberto Medeiros of the Diocese of Fall River as Marx's replacement.

-Medeiros' appointment came at the time of a threatened farm workers' strike.
+Medeiros' appointment came at the time of a threatened farm workers' strike in the region.
 Many of his parishioners were Mexican-American migrant workers.
-Medeiros was an advocate on their behalf, supporting demands for a minimum wage at $1.25 an hour.
-Medeiros sold the episcopal limousine, converted all but one room of the episcopal residence into a dormitory for visiting priests, and traveled with migrant workers to celebrate mass in the fields during the harvest season.
-He spent Christmas and Easter visiting prisoners in Texas jails.
+Medeiros acted as an advocate on their behalf, supporting their demands for a minimum wage at $1.25 an hour from growers.
+During his tenure in Brownsville, Medeiros sold the episcopal limousine, converted all but one room of the episcopal residence into a dormitory for visiting priests, and traveled with migrant workers to celebrate mass in the fields during the harvest season.
+He also spent Christmas Days and Easters visiting prisoners in Texas jails.

 In 1970, Paul VI named Medeiros as archbishop of the Archdiocese of Boston.
-Auxiliary Bishop John Fitzpatrick from the Archdiocese of Miami replaced Medeiros in Brownsville.
+Auxiliary Bishop John Fitzpatrick from the Archdiocese of Miami replaced Medeiros in 1971 in Brownsville.

-1980 to 1995
+1980 to 2000

 In 1982, Fitzpatrick opened Casa Oscar Romero in Brownsville, named after the murdered Salvadorian archbishop, Oscar Romero.
 It served as a shelter for refugees coming across the Mexican border into the United States.
-He eventually closed the shelter after repeated complaints from federal judges that he was violating US immigration law.
+He eventually closed Casa Oscar Romero after repeated complaints from federal judges that the diocese was violating federal immigration law.
 Fitzpatrick set up a different shelter and even opened his own garage to refugees.
 As bishop, he set up an extensive program to train lay people to assume roles within the diocese.
-He also established diocese radio and TV stations.
+He also established diocesan radio and TV stations.

-Auxiliary Bishop Enrique San Pedro of the Diocese of Galveston-Houston was appointed in 1991 by Pope John Paul II as the coadjutor bishop of Brownsville to assist Fitzpatrick.
-After Fitzpatrick retired later that year, San Pedro automatically became bishop of Brownsville.
+Auxiliary Bishop Enrique San Pedro of the Diocese of Galveston-Houston was appointed in August 1991 by Pope John Paul II as coadjutor bishop of Brownsville to assist Fitzpatrick.
+After Fitzpatrick retired as bishop of Brownsville in November 1991, San Pedro became bishop of Brownsville.
 He died in 1994 after less than three years in office.
+Bishop Raymundo Peña of the Diocese of El Paso succeeded him in 1995.